gabeklein/expressive-mvc/README.md

 ### 🎮 Level 3 Complete!

 > Here we've learned how to make state _accessible_, in more ways than one.
 Now with these tools we are able to tackle the more advanced connectivity.

-Next chapter, we'll dive into _ecosystems_ and how to split state and behavior into simple, often-reusable chunks and hook <sup>(hehe)</sup> them together.
+We'll next get into _ecosystems_ and how to split behavior into simple, often-reusable chunks and hook <sup>(pun intended)</sup> them together.

 <br/>
 <h1 id="composing-section">Composing Models</h1>

-Ultimately the purpose of Models, and be that classes in general, is to split and localize logic.
+Ultimately the purpose of Models, and be that classes in-general, is to compartmentalize logic.
 This makes code clear and behavior easy to duplicate.
-Ideally, we want controllers to be really good at **one** thing, and to cooperate with other systems as complexity grows.
+Ideally, we want controllers to be really good at one thing, and to cooperate with other systems as complexity grows.

-> **This** is how we'll build better performing, easier to-work-with applications.
+> **This** is how we'll build better performing, easier to work on applications.

 In broad strokes, here are some of the ways to setup mutliple states to work together:
 <br/><br/>

 <h2 id="concept-compose">Simple Composition</h2>

-Nothing preventing using more than one state per component.
-Take advantage of this to create smaller, cooperating state, rather than big, monolithic state.
+Nothing prevents the use of more than one state per component.
+Take advantage of this to combine smaller states, rather than make big, monolithic state.

 ```js
   class Foo extends Model {